Tuesday, June 25, 2024

 Hubs and I are not super social with them, but we’d sometimes hang out there when the girls are together, and the BFF’s parents would often bring their charcoal grill and host BBQs to celebrate a family member’s birthday.
 This last time, we got together for a Sunday Easter egg hunt at the park.

-Long-haired Craig showed up at some point and brought along a hardbound book of black and white photographs with him titled The Main, which immediately piqued my interest, though somehow the book ended up in Olman’s hands.
-While he was flipping through the pages, Craig was saying he had just found it on the street - someone was apparently moving or something and left a bunch of stuff on the sidewalk.
-The book was in really good condition and Craig seemed very pleased.
-What a find!
-When I finally got to leaf through the book, I saw that it was a slice-of-life photo document of the Plateau circa the mid 1980s featuring St-Laurent Boulevard aka The Main as the anchor.
-How fitting we are all situated in the Plateau!
+Long-haired Craig showed up and brought along a hardbound book of black and white photographs titled The Main, which immediately piqued my interest, though somehow the book ended up in Olman’s hands first.
+While he was flipping through the pages, Craig was saying how he'd just found it on the street - someone was apparently moving and left a bunch of stuff on the sidewalk.
+I remarked how the book was in such good condition and what a nice find.
+Craig seemed very pleased.
+When I finally got to leaf through the book, I admired the slice-of-life photos of Plateau life circa the mid 1980s with St-Laurent Boulevard, aka The Main, as the anchor.
+And how fitting that we're all situated in the Plateau!

-I mentioned out loud how I love black and white street photography, and how this book reminded me of Robert Frank’s work.
+I mentioned how I love black and white street photography, and how this book reminded me of Robert Frank’s work.
 Why hadn’t I heard of this book before?
-Craig asked if I’d ever seen a Diane Arbus exhibit, and I was hells, yes, it was in 2003 when the SFMOM held a major retrospective of Arbus’ work.
-I remember this well because that was the first time I was visiting my future parent in laws for Christmas and was just getting to know them.
-One morning after breakfast, we were in the kitchen discussing what we’d do that day, and it was brought up that we’d all go check out the Diane Arbus Revelations show at the SFMOMA.
+Craig asked if I’d ever seen a Diane Arbus exhibit, and I was hell, yes, back in 2003 when SFMOMA held a major retrospective of Arbus’ work.
+I remember this well because that was when I first spent the Christmas holidays with my future parent-in-laws and was just getting to know them.
+One morning after breakfast, we were in the kitchen discussing what we’d do that day, and it was brought up that we’d all go see the Diane Arbus Revelations show at SFMOMA.
 I literally gasped out loud.
 OMG!
-I was a big Arbus fan and have never laid eyes on her original prints before, and there was a major retrospective of her work and my in-laws want to go see it?!
+I was a big admirer of Arbus' work, had never laid eyes on her original prints before, and there was a major retrospective of her work and my in-laws want to go see it?!
 These are my people!

 I also mentioned that the Musee des Beaux Arts had a Diane Arbus exhibit recently, but Craig kind of waved it off as it was so small.
 He had seen her show in New York several years ago.
 Anyway, when I got home later that day, I looked up The Main, which seemed to have languished in obscurity and has been long out of print.
 On AbeBooks, I found the same hardbound edition in great condition at a Westmount bookstore (that only had an online presence) for $30 USD with $10 shipping.
 It arrived about a week later.
 I now have my own copy of The Main, which is in slightly better condition than Greg’s.